portworx/katacoda-scenarios/px-proxy-volumes/step1.md

 # Proxy Volume Storage Classes

 This Lab has a Kubernetes and Portworx cluster pre-deployed.
 We have also deployed an NFS server on `node01`.
-Get the IP of that server.
+Get the IP of that server so we can use it in the Proxy Volume StorageClass.

 ```ssh node01 "ifconfig ens3"```{{execute}}